dengkliu/algorithms/README.md

 ### General Data Structures
 * [Time Complexity Analysis](https://github.com/dengkliu/algorithms/blob/master/ds)
 ### Union Find
-[Union Find](https://github.com/dengkliu/algorithms/blob/master/UnionFind.java) is used to solve connection problem, especially for dynamic data stream.
-BFS can only be used to solve connection problem for static data, for data stream, the time complexity will be horrible.
+[Union Find](https://github.com/dengkliu/algorithms/blob/master/UnionFind.java) is used to solve connection problem, especially for dynamic data stream (online algorithm).
+BFS can only be used to solve connection problem for static data (therefore BFS is offline algorithm), for data stream, the time complexity will be horrible.

 * Union Find support O(1) time to merge two set which contains x and y - merge(x,y)
 * Union Find support O(1) time to query the set that contains x - find(x)